blaire9989/BEMsim3D/README.md

 For any questions on the code base, please contact the author at yy735@cornell.edu.

-Despite our efforts to accelerate the code, full-wave simulations are in general slow.
+Full-wave simulations are in general slow.
 It is recommended to run these simulations on large-scale platforms with at least 4 GPUs available.
 The average simulation time estimations reported in our paper correspond to simulations done with 4 Nvidia RTX 3090 GPUs.
 These time estimations may imply that running simulations corresponding to a collection of wavelengths and incident directions may take many hours.